kornatzky/backand-crud-real-time/README.md

           }
     }

+## Observables
 The SDK works with promises and in the provider we make it into an observable, like this:

     getMarkers(options): Observable<any> {
         return Observable.fromPromise(this.backand.object.getList('markers'));
     }

-and subsctibe to it in other providers or in pages, like this:
+and subscribe to it in other providers or in pages, like this:

     this.backand.getMarkers(options).subscribe(
             markers => {